Scalable Exploration via Ensemble++: Experiments

-\paragraph{Settings:} We study the finite-action linear bandit guided by prior research~\citep{russo2018learning} to evaluate HyperAgent.
-In this task, we construct the finite action set $\mathcal{A}$ by uniformly sampling from the range $[-1/ \sqrt{5}, 1/ \sqrt{5}]^d$ where $d$ is the ambient dimension of the linear reward function perturbed by an additive Gaussian noise term.
-To ensure robust results, each experiment is executed a total of 1000 time steps and repeated 200 times.
-We provide a detailed implementation of the task in \cref{ap:exp_linear}.
+We construct the \emph{Finite-action Linear Bandit} task following prior research~\citep{russo2018learning}.
+In this setup, the finite decision set $\mathcal{X}$ is formed by uniformly sampling actions from $[-1/ \sqrt{d}, 1/ \sqrt{d}]^d$, where $d$ is the ambient dimension.
+The reward function is linear, perturbed by an additive Gaussian noise term.
+A detailed implementation is provided in \cref{ap:exp_linear}.

-\paragraph{Results Analysis:} This experiment involves all 25 combinations of perturbation and reference distribution as highlighted in~\cref{fig:linear_per_ref}, using accumulated regret as evaluative metric.
-Notably, the Gaussian reference demonstrates enhanced performance across all scenarios, while the Sphere reference shows better results with a larger index dimension $M$.
-However, the Coord reference distribution, as implemented in Ensemble+, failed to meet satisfactory performance.
-This underperformance aligns with the theoretical results presented in~\cref{thm:regret-linear-hyperagent}.

-\paragraph{Computation Efficiency:} We evaluate HyperAgent employing the Gaussian reference distribution across different index dimensions $M$, demonstrated in~\cref{fig:index_M}.
-It is apparent that larger $M$ improves performance, implying that increasing the index dimension could enhance the approximation of the posterior covariance in the closed-form solution.
-Remarkably, HyperAgent shows performance on par with Thompson sampling with a minimal $M=8$, highlighting its computational efficiency.

-We carry out supplementary experiments on two linear bandit tasks with varying action sizes and dimensions, all of which display similar phenomena that convincingly reinforce most of our theoretical findings.
-For further information of experimental results, please refer to~\cref{ap:exp_linear}, where we discuss when \cref{thm:regret-linear-hyperagent} perfect predicts the empirical results and when it does not.